prolificinteractive/material-calendarview/README.md

 Snapshot
 -----
+See the [CHANGELOG](https://github.com/prolificinteractive/material-calendarview/blob/future-1.x/CHANGELOG.md) for the upcoming release.
 Latest snapshot build is available in Sonatype's Snapshot Repository:

 ```groovy